hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 options:
   -h, --help            show this help message and exit --input INPUT, -i INPUT
                         Input source.
 Can be a file, USB or RPi camera (CSI camera module).
-For RPi camera use '-i rpi'.
-Defaults to /dev/video0
+For RPi camera use '-i rpi' (Still in Beta).
+Defaults to
+                        /dev/video0
   --use-frame, -u       Use frame from the callback function --show-fps, -f        Print FPS on sink --disable-sync        Disables display sink sync, will run as fast possible.
 Relevant when using file source.